dergigi/dergigi.github.io/collections/_posts/2026-08-20-grug-speak-grug-outside-grug-happy.markdown

 Magic.

-{% include image.html name="openclaw-nip17-setup-prompt.png" caption="My agent setup prompt." link="https://github.com/fabianfabian/openclaw-nostr-nip17" %}
+{% include image.html name="openclaw-nip17-setup-prompt.png" caption="Default agent setup prompt (one agent per project)" link="https://github.com/fabianfabian/openclaw-nostr-nip17" %}

 Allow me to repeat once more, for emphasis: publishing Android apps to Zapstore is absolutely magical.
 No account, no sign-up, no